 Maybe it was the lack of trees, or maybe the fine green moss covering large boulders (which might be sleeping trolls, as the Icelandic folklore suggests).
 Maybe it was the mist over geothermal hot pools, or the unusual horse breed only found in Iceland.
 Or perhaps, it was the ancient language so well preserved that it can open doors to old Norse and Old English texts.

 All these things just add up to a feeling of mystery.
 It felt almost as if we stepped back in time, as if we were witnessing how Earth had formed.
-And, if like us, you are a fan of the show Vikings, you might feel as if you were following in the footsteps of Floki the Shipbuilder, especially when visiting the Skógafoss waterfall.
+And, if like us, you are a fan of the show Vikings, you might feel as if you were following in the footsteps of Floki the Boat Builder, especially when visiting the Skógafoss waterfall.

 But, enough of my ramblings.
 Instead, see our photos below.
 We hope they will encourage you to visit this amazing place.

 Have you been to Iceland?
 Were you as taken with this country as we were?
 Let us know in comments below.
-Don’t forget to subscribe.
-And please share with your friends.

 Þakka þér fyrir!